kkokosa/memoryleak-framework/README.md

-# Memory Management and Patterns in ASP.NET Core
+# Memory Management and Patterns in ASP.NET
+## (based on https://github.com/sebastienros/memoryleak for ASP.NET Core)

 Memory management is complex, even in a managed framework like .NET.
 Analyzing and understanding memory issues can be challenging.